mariot/chan-downloader/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --interval <interval>    Time between each reload (in minutes.
+    -c, --concurrent <concurrent>    Number of concurrent requests (Default is 2) -i, --interval <interval>        Time between each reload (in minutes.
 Default is 5) -l, --limit <limit>              Time limit for execution (in minutes.
 Default is 120) -o, --output <output>            Output directory (Default is 'downloads') -t, --thread <thread>            URL of the thread
 ```

 chan_downloader